 New College’s Community Engaged Learning Program (CEL) promotes and supports experiential, community-based and service learning within New College courses.

 In Community Engaged Learning courses, students spend a few hours each week working with a community partner organization, addressing community-identified needs or contributing to social justice initiatives related to their programs of study.
-They earn academic credit by reflecting critically on their experiences and articulating their learning in classroom discussions and in written assignments.
-They integrate what they are learning in their placements with their academic knowledge and explore the ethical and social justice issues that emerge in their work.
+You earn academic credit by reflecting critically on your experiences and articulating your learning, both in classroom discussions and written assignments.
+You integrate the learning from your placements with your academic knowledge and explore the ethical and social justice issues that emerge in your work.

-Independent (For upper level students; admission upon successful application and interview)
+- NEW495Y1: Independent Community Engaged Learning Seminar (For upper level students; admission upon successful application and interview).

 The Community Engaged Learning program encourages and rewards different ways of learning and different kinds of knowledge production.
 It promotes the development of a range of skills and competencies crucial for graduates in the 21st century.
 CEL invites you to stretch yourself into unfamiliar spaces of learning and get engaged.

 Find Out More

 For further information about the program or NEW495Y, contact: